April 2

 The price fluctuates, but you should always be able to find the VP210 chamber sealer for under $900.

-The VP210 is super easy to use.
-You just place the bag (or jar) in the chamber and close the lid.
+The VP210 is easy to use.
+You place the bag (or jar) in the chamber and close the lid.
 Vacuum starts automatically when the machine detects the closed lid.
 When done, the lid pops open automatically.

 The sealer comes with 75 assorted vacuum bags, like other VacMaster chamber vacs.